Fenyr/Chat-on-rails/README.md

 ![preview image](preview_chat.png)

-Chat App build with ruby on rails and tailwindcss.
+Chat App - build with ruby on rails and tailwindcss.
-This my first rails App, if you have any suggestion you can contact me.
+This my first rails App, I start learning this language yesterday.

+if you have any suggestion you can contact me.
 Created on Wednesday, 15 November 2023.

 ## how to run?